andriniaina/andriniaina.github.io/cv/cv_en.markdown

 * Databases
 : MSSQL, Oracle, Sybase ASE, Cassandra

-* Tests unitaires et tests automatisés d'interface web (selenium)
+* Unit tests

-Expérience professionnelle
+Work experience
 -------------

-<div class="duree_offset">05/2016 - actuel</div>
+<div class="duree_offset">05/2016 - today</div>

 ### Société Générale CIB

-**Technical Leader .NET au sein de la branche *commodities* (SGCIB/CTY) de la Société Générale**
+**.NET Technical Leader for the commodities department (SGCIB/CTY) of the Société Générale**

-Retour chez SGCIB/CTY pour participer au projet FRTB (Fondamental Review of the Trading Book).
+I was called back to SGCIB/CTY to help on the FRTB project (Fondamental Review of the Trading Book).
-Fort challenge technique pour adapter le moteur de calcul existant de façon à pouvoir décupler la puissance de calcul.

-Réalisations notables :
+FRTB (aka Basel III) is a set of laws that will define the new market risk capital rules, starting from Jan 2020.
+These new rules would require 10x more computations.

+Strong technical and functional challenges to adapt the legacy risk computation engine in order to have a scalable architecture.

+Achievements:

-* Membre du chapter Software Craftmanship
+* Member of the chapter *Software Craftmanship*
-* Membre de la guilde transversale des Tech Leaders
+* Member of the transversal guild of Tech Leaders
 * Staff recruitement
-* Réarchitecturisation progressive du moteur existant pour s'adapter à de nouveaux paradigmes (scénarios de VaR dynamiques)
-* Début d'implémentation d'une architecture en programmation fonctionnelle et immutable: donner ce qui est nécessaire en input pour que les calculateurs puissent opérer de façon indépendante
-* Découplage et divers changements pour réduire le Time-To-Market
-* Choix et introduction de technologies récentes tout en respectant le legacy:
+* Progressively changed the existing engine to be adapt to new paradigms (dynamic VaR scenarios depending on the financial product)
+* Started implementing a simpler functional architecture (1 given input => 1 predictable output)
+* Decoupled components and services
+* Choice and introduction of more recent technologies that still respects the existing architecture:
-   * NoSQL - Cassandra
+   * NoSQL -- Cassandra
-   * Monitoring - stack Grafana+InfluDb+AppMetrics
+   * Monitoring -- stack Grafana+InfluDb+AppMetrics
-   * Microservices - consul.io, traefik
+   * Microservices -- consul.io, traefik

-> **Env.
-Technique:** C#, VB.NET, Sybase, MsSQL, Cassandra, Symphony (grid computing), git & teamcity, consul.io & traefik, InfluxDb
+> **Technologies:** C#, VB.NET, Sybase, MsSQL, Cassandra, Symphony (grid computing), git & teamcity, consul.io & traefik, InfluxDb